datatrigger/datatrigger/content/post/scaling.md

 test = vector_assembler.transform(test)
 ```

 This time only standardization will be done.
-As in scikit-learn, other scalers are available in Sparks's MLlib : see [here](https://spark.apache.org/docs/latest/ml-features).
+As in scikit-learn, other scalers are available in Sparks's MLlib: see [here](https://spark.apache.org/docs/latest/ml-features).

 ```python
 # Standardize the data using only the train sample